amylily1011/amylily1011.github.io/content/projects/projectDirectory/maasSiteManager/index.md

 These 2 examples are companies with fewer sites but with multiple MAAS instances.
 > **Image management** is still a problem in this scenario because both companies care a lot about image synchronization and the ability to replicate custom images.

-We didn't really learn any new problems from this scenario in particular, aside from how they setup they MAAS instances.
+**We didn't really learn any new problems from this scenario in particular**, aside from how they setup they MAAS instances.

 Learning about the three scenarios above, we mapped out the importance VS urgency graph based on the feedback as follows.